Self-Consistent Grain Depletions and Abundances II: Effects on strong-line diagnostics of extragalactic H II regions: Impact of varying on optical emission-line diagnostics of observed ionized regions

 Fig.~\ref{fig:newproj} compares the models to the data distribution in a reprojected BPT diagram.
-This diagram uses linear combinations of the logarithms of the BPT line ratios ([N\,{\sc ii}]/H$\alpha$, [S\,{\sc ii}]/H$\alpha$, and [O\,{\sc iii}]/H$\beta$) to place photoionization models on a nearly edge-on view, which puts strong constraints on the locations of the models \citep{ji2020}.
+This diagram uses linear combinations of the logarithms of the BPT line ratios ([N\,{\sc ii}]/H$\alpha$, [S\,{\sc ii}]/H$\alpha$, and [O\,{\sc iii}]/H$\beta$) to place photoionization models on a nearly edge-on view, which puts strong constraints on the locations of the models \citep{2020MNRAS.499.5749J}.
 One can easily see how well the model grids trace the center of the SF locus.
-The color coding of the density distribution of the data is the same as in Fig.~\ref{fig:3bpt}.
-This time, the model with $F_* = 0.5$ shows the best consistency with the SF locus.
+The colour coding of the density distribution of the data is the same as in Fig.~\ref{fig:3bpt}.
+The left-hand panel of Fig.~\ref{fig:newproj} compares models with different values of $F_*$.
+While the model with $F_* = 0.5$ shows the best consistency with the SF locus, it still shows obvious deviation from the upper part of data locus, which corresponds to \hii\ regions with low metallicities.
 As $F_*$ increases, the model grid moves down along the $P_2$ axis but only moves to the right a little at high metallicity.
 This is because the changes in [N\,{\sc ii}]/H$\alpha$ and [S\,{\sc ii}]/H$\alpha$ have opposite signs and thus add up along $P_2$, while canceling out along $P_1$.
-In the meanwhile, the change in [O\,{\sc iii}]/H$\beta$ is only significant at high metallicities, due to the competing effect of oxygen depletion and overall cooling efficiency.
-As a result, the model grid exhibits a nearly vertical motion in the plane, putting a strong constraint on allowed values of $F_*$.
-We note that our best-fit value of $F_*$ is consistent with the work by \cite{kewley2019a}, who adopted $\rm \log (Fe_{gas}/Fe_{total}) = -1.5~dex$ for their ISM models.
+In the meanwhile, the change in [O\,{\sc iii}]/H$\beta$ is only significant at high metallicities due to the competing effect of oxygen depletion and overall cooling efficiency.
+As a result, the model grid exhibits a nearly vertical motion in the plane.
+We note that our best-fitting value of $F_*$ is consistent with the work by \cite{kewley2019a}, who adopted $\rm \log (Fe_{gas}/Fe_{total}) = -1.5~dex$ for their ISM models.
 This value is derived from their observations of H\,{\sc ii} regions in the Milky Way and Magellanic Clouds using the Wide Integral Field Spectrograph and corresponds to $F_* = 0.43$.